scacela/backup_scheduler/README.md

     ```
     > **Note:**
     > * If you wish to track the process that your script is running on for monitoring and termination, make a note of the process id.
     > * You can adjust the configurations in `config.ini` as needed.
-After updates are made to `config.ini`, repeat this step to perform backups based on your updated configuration.
+After updates are made to `config.ini`, repeat this step to perform backups based on your updated configurations.

 7. Check `backup_stdouterr.log` to monitor the logs associated with your latest process where `backup.py` is running.